 The cycle of the two outermost known planets has an existential length of 492-493 years, about twenty of which Pluto spends sowing its cosmic seed within

 the orbit of Neptune.
 The last geocentric Neptune-Pluto conjunctions took place during 1891-92, in the eighth (7°44') and ninth (8°25' retrograde and 8°38') degrees of Gemini.
 Their single heliocentric conjunction occurred on 29 January 1892 at 8°01' Gemini.
 Previous geocentric conjunctions occurred during 1399-98, 905, 411-12, 82-83 BC and 575 BC.
 These dates represent seed moments, each giving birth to a more inclusive quality of mind and a more universal approach to social organization.

-—which deals extensively and accurately with the challenge of the 1990s-is out of print.
+deals extensively and accurately with the challenge of the 1990s.
 In it Rudhyar describes the importance of the Neptune-Pluto cycle in these words—

 The most basic [historical] period . . . is one which approximates 500 years; and it seems that just as the rhythm of the conjunctions and oppositions of Jupiter and Saturn scans the melodic flow of history in so far as the destinies of smaller tribal and national communities are concerned, the rhythm of the cycle of relationship between Neptune and Pluto establishes the pattern of development in man's unceasing effort at emerging from the lesser to the greater social units.
 This effort is indeed the very substance of civilization as a process of universalization of values. (p.
 73)

 The rhythmic march of human evolution in 500-year steps is so unmistakable that even die-hard skeptics recognize it.
 In the recent book, The Big Bang Never Happened!

 depicts the advance of humanity in 500-year acts, making 600 BC the start of a new direction in human mentality and social organization.